Skip to main content

 Under the hood

-In addition to name & version, the minimal package.json must include a property named xpacks, even empty.
+In addition to name & version, the minimal package.json must include a property named xpacks, even if empty.
 This property is mandatory to identify the package as an xpm package.

-Install into the project
+Installation within the project

-The next step is to install the openocd package into the project:
+The next step is to install the openocd package into the project.

 xpm install @xpack-dev-tools/openocd@latest --verbose